-The Fund invests, under normal circumstances, at least 80% of its net assets plus any borrowings for investment purposes (measured at the time of purchase) ("Net Assets") in a diversified portfolio of equity investments of dividend-paying non-U.S. issuers.
+The Fund invests, under normal circumstances, at least 80% of its net assets plus any borrowings for investment purposes (measured at the time of purchase) ("Net Assets") in a portfolio of equity investments in emerging country issuers, excluding China.
 Such equity investments may include exchange-traded funds ("ETFs"), futures and other instruments with similar economic exposures.
-The Fund intends to have investments economically tied to at least three countries, not including the United States, and may invest in the securities of issuers in emerging market countries.
+The Investment Adviser may consider classifications by the World Bank, the International Finance Corporation, the United Nations (and its agencies) or the Fund's benchmark index provider in determining whether a country is emerging or developed.
+Emerging countries are generally located in Africa, Asia (excluding China for purposes of the Fund), the Middle East, Central and Eastern Europe and Central and South America.